 Microsoft Outlook: the email application that (almost) pays for itself

-Once migration to Outlook is complete, then what?
-It’s important to communicate the switch along with everything it entails to end users.
+Once the migration to Outlook is complete, then what?
+It’s important to communicate the switch along with everything it entails to end-users.
 This is especially vital when migrating to Outlook because there are a variety of native features that most organizations opt to turn off — either because they’re skeptical of the cloud, or they just don’t feel like dealing with them.
 Unfortunately, this makes for a frustrating and confusing user experience since some of the features, even when disabled, still show up in the interface.
-This disconnect is also often misinterpreted by end users as an error with the Microsoft 365 platform, and prompts them to submit unnecessary support tickets that result in a waste of everyone’s time.
+This disconnect is also often misinterpreted by end-users as an error with the Microsoft 365 platform and prompts them to submit unnecessary support tickets that result in a waste of everyone’s time.

 Microsoft OneDrive: gets you close to fully leveraging MS 365 but not quite

 Microsoft OneDrive is arguably one of the most powerful and secure cloud storage platforms available today.
 Since it’s cloud-based, all in-house costs related to building, storing, and maintaining servers on-premise are eliminated — potentially saving tens of thousands of dollars.
 Plus, with over 1 TB storage per user and SSL encryption included, employees have the freedom to work anywhere, anytime, from any device.
 Worried about offline access?
 Don’t be.
 With OneDrive, employees working in remote locations can still access everything they need.